 (vii-a)provide suitable facilities, for the proper development of hats and painths in the market area and to the persons engaged in transactions of sale and purchase therein; (vii-b) construct, repair and maintain link roads, path ways, market lanes and bye-lanes in the market area;]

-31. Further, Section 19 of the Act provides for establishment of market funds and its utilization, the same reads as under:-
+31. Further, Section 19 of the Act provides for establishment of market funds and its utilisation, the same reads as under:-

 (2) All expenditure incurred by the Committee in carrying out the purposes of this Act, shall be defrayed out of the said fund, and the surplus, if any, 17 shall be invested in such manner as may be prescribed.

 (3) Without prejudice to the generality of the provisions contained in Section 16, the Committee may utilize its funds for payment of all or any of the following:

 (I) expenses incurred in auditing the accounts of the Committee;